 Diversity, Equity, and Inclusion Statement

 The Mind Trust is committed to diversity, equity, and inclusion (DEI) in all we do to ensure present and future educational success for all students in Indianapolis.
-Upholding these principles is critical for our staff, Fellows, community stakeholders, and partners to spark radical systemic change.
-We recognize the past and continued existence of institutional racism, discrimination, privilege, and oppression in our education system and society at-large, in particular its adverse effects on our students of color.
+Upholding these principles is critical for our staff, Fellows, community stakeholders, and partners to spark systemic change.
+We recognize the past and continued existence of racism and discrimination in our education system, in particular their adverse effects on our students of color.

-- Creating policies, programs, and opportunities internally and externally that equitably redistribute power and control in our community.
+- Create policies, programs, and opportunities internally and externally that close racial disparities.

-- Eliminating the predictability of outcomes associated with race or other identity markers through our work for our city’s students and our staff.
+- Eliminate the predictability of outcomes associated with race or other identity markers through our work for our city’s students and our staff.

-- Reflecting on and evaluating the impact of our work by engaging our students, families, and communities.
+- Reflect on and evaluate the impact of our work by engaging our students, families, and communities.

-- Empowering and elevating current and upcoming leaders of color by investing in them through leveraging our institutional power, privilege, resources, and access.
+- Empower and elevate current and upcoming leaders of color by investing in them through leveraging our resources and access.

 Current DEI Initiatives